-The Emergency Medical Services (EMS) program, approved by the Department of Public Health, utilizes nationally recognized standards to provide students not only knowledge about the critical differences between the physiology, the pathophysiology, and the clinical symptoms of infants, children, adolescents, adults, and the elderly as they relate to prehospital emergency patient care situations, but also skills in the emergency medical care of these patients.
+The Emergency Medical Services (EMS) program, approved by the Alabama Department of Public Health, utilizes nationally recognized standards to provide students not only knowledge about the critical differences between the physiology, the pathophysiology, and the clinical symptoms of infants, children, adolescents, adults, and the elderly as they relate to prehospital emergency patient care situations, but also skills in the emergency medical care of these patients.
 EMS education includes legal/ethical considerations, treatment modalities/protocols within the scope of practice of the Emergency Medical Technician (EMT).
-Calhoun offers two certificate levels, Emergency Medical Technician-Basic and Emergency Medical Technician-Intermediate.
-The student may enter the program at either level, depending on prior experience and education.